Surface-directed and bulk spinodal decomposition compete to decide the morphology of bimetallic nanoparticles: Introduction

 Properties of bimetallic nanoparticles (BNPs) used in diverse fields such as catalysis, photonics, spintronics and biomedical-sensing ~\cite{ferrando2016structure,Cortie2011,Medina-Cruz2020} depend crucially on their morphology.
 Core-shell (CS) and Janus are the most commonly reported morphologies: CS morphology consists of an outer shell of the lower surface energy component surrounding a core of the other component, while Janus is characterized by the two components forming two opposite faces of a particle with their common interface extending to the surface.
 An inverse core-shell (ICS) morphology, where the higher surface energy component forms the shell, has also been observed in a few cases~\cite{Tsuhi_ics, nakamura_ics}.

 A fundamental understanding of morphological development in BNPs is crucial for tailoring their properties.
 First principles~\cite{Ferrando2015} and atomistic~\cite{Chandross_2014} simulations, as well as classical thermodynamics~\cite{Yuan2008} have been employed to find the lowest energy morphology of BNPs.
 However, these approaches generally do not address kinetic aspects of morphological development.
 Since many commonly used BNP systems like Ag-Cu, Ag-Ni, Au-Co, Co-Cu, etc. exhibit solid-state immiscibility, spinodal decomposition (SD) presents a likely kinetic pathway for morphology development in BNPs~\cite{Radnoczi2017}.

+Phase-field models have been employed very successfully for studying microstructure development in bulk immiscible systems systems using the Fourier spectral method~\cite{LQChen1999}.
+For finite systems with complex geometries, embedding the system of interest in a larger computational domain has proven to be an effective strategy for dealing with the non-periodicity of the domain of interest~\cite{BuenoOrovioSIAM2006, LiCommMathSci2009,Yu2012,Poulsen2016}.
+In addition to Dirichlet, Neumann and Robin boundary conditions, Yu et al. developed a methodology~\cite{Yu2012} to impose a contact angle boundary condition for studying phase transformations in contact with an external surface.
+However, if one wishes to capture the \emph{in situ} development of three-phase contacts (or their absence) on the surface, a different approach involving a modification of the system's free energy can be adopted.
-Recently, an embedded-domain phase-field model (EPFM) was employed~\cite{pankaj} to study morphological development in BNPs through SD and understand how contact angle and particle size influence it.

-From a processing perspective, temperature, or equivalently, undercooling below a critical temperature, is a variable that exerts a strong influence on the phase separation process by altering the driving force for bulk SD.
-In addition, in confined systems such as BNPs, surface directed SD (SDSD) presents another mode of microstructural evolution.
+Recently, we presented such an embedded-domain phase-field model (EPFM)~\cite{pankaj} using which correct contact angles could be naturally recovered without imposing them directly through boundary conditions.
+This model was was used to understand how contact angle and particle size influenced the morphology development in BNPs.
+However, the role of temperature, which is an important parameter from a processing perspective, on BNP morphology was not addressed.
+Temperature, or equivalently, undercooling below a critical temperature, can exert a strong influence on the phase separation process by altering the driving force for bulk SD.
+In addition, in confined systems such as BNPs, surface directed SD (SDSD) presents another mode of microstructural evolution which may also be influenced by temperature through its effect on surface and interfacial energies.
 Interplay between these two alternative mechanisms and their interactions with capillarity give rise to different BNP morphologies.
-In this paper, we use EPFM to systematically investigate this process that offers further insight into morphology selection in BNPs.
+In this paper, we use EPFM to systematically investigate this process, and by carrying out further thermodynamic computations, identify the relevant physical parameter groups that can be used to understand and predict morphology selection in BNPs as a function of temperature.